worker8/TourGuide/README.md

 - `setToolTip` - This describe how the ToolTip will look like, refer to ToolTip customization guide on how to change the appearance, null can be passed in if a ToolTip is not wanted.
 - `setOverlay` - This describe how the Overlay will look like, refer to Overlay customization guide on how to change the appearance, null can be passed in if an Overlay is not wanted.
 - `with` - Use TourGuide.Technique.Click for the moment, this will be removed in the future.
-- `AnimateTutorial` - The return type is a handler to be used for clean up purpose.
+- `mTourGuideHandler` - The return type is a handler to be used for clean up purpose.

 When the user is done, you can dismiss the tutorial by calling:

-    mTutorialHandler.cleanUp();
+    mTourGuideHandler.cleanUp();

 ## ToolTip Customization Guide
 Tooltip is the box of text that gives further explanation of a UI element.
 In the basic example above, the ToolTip not customized, so the default style is used.
 However, you can customize it if you wish to.